The first-ever recording standard — the 1942 NAB and its revisions (1949, 1953 NARTB, 1964)

 - L.C.
 Smeby (NAB) — Committee Chairman, Director of Engineering

-The committee included experts from RCA, Columbia, Bell Labs, Presto Recording, Audio Devices, and even Harvard professor Frederick V. Hunt — a broad cross-section of everyone involved in recording and reproduction.
+Beyond the Executive Committee, the broader membership drew on RCA, Columbia, Bell Labs, Presto Recording, Audio Devices, and even Harvard professor Frederick V. Hunt — a broad cross-section of everyone involved in recording and reproduction.

 "Some controversy occured toward the formulation of sixteen items, but overall the process went very peacefully and democratically."